 Believers in naturally grown, mixed-species pastures say that the use of them will reduce greenhouse gases, improve animal health and meat quality and reduce the use of artificial fertilizers.
 Efforts like methane-reducing pills or the addition of garlic may just be stopgap measures that fail to address some of the core problems of livestock, namely ground and air pollution, cutting down of forests, the production of weak animals that later have to be culled and the use of artificial fertilizers and steroids.

 Another possibility exists in trapping the methane gas and using it as energy or selling it back to the electrical grid.
 Some farmers already extract methane from livestock waste, but that does not solve the bigger problem of belched methane.
 Harnessing that methane would mean trapping it in the air, perhaps by housing cattle indoors or outfitting them with special muzzles that may inhibit eating.

-For more information about ruminants, methane, global warming and related topics, check out the links on the next page.
+For more information about ruminants, methane, global warming and related topics, check out the links below.

 - Adam, David.
 "Move to cut methane emissions by changing cows' diet."
 The Guardian.
 July 10, 2007. http://environment.guardian.co.uk/climatechange/story/0,,2122455,00.html